WebSocket Communication Protocol

 - Connects to network

-- Creates and initializes WebSocket protocol instance (
+- Creates and initializes a WebSocket protocol instance (

 WebsocketProtocol